portalninja2/Kresu24-public/README.md

 ## 🚨 Other
 - <a href="https://github.com/portalninja2/game-eggs">🥚 Pterodactyl game eggs</a>

+---

 ## 📱 Socials
-- at the momentttt nothing
+- at the moment nothing